The General Knowledge “season” is now drawing to a climax, with successes for some of the individuals and teams.

 their semi-final against Brentwood School.

-Arthur and Ethan O, alongside Thomas Newell, also enjoyed individual success in the SATIPS Challenge, winning Amazon Gift Cards for their performance in the challenge set by Old Roffensian Harry Paget and modelled on our own Nickless Prize.
+Arthur and Ethan O, alongside Thomas N, also enjoyed individual success in the SATIPS Challenge, winning Amazon Gift Cards for their performance in the challenge set by Old Roffensian Harry Paget and modelled on our own Nickless Prize.
 Fantastic effort everyone!

 Related Posts